 Love life, love wildlife

 Covid-19, a disease which jumped from wildlife to humans, is killing tens of thousands of people and devastating the global economy.
 There is a growing understanding that such diseases from wildlife represent a constant, rather than passing, threat to global public health and economic security.
-There is also strong support for the closure of wildlife markets among people living in countries where they are prominent.
+There is also strong support for the closure of commercial wildlife markets among people living in countries where they are prominent.

 We are making the case, alongside medical associations and experts, to urge the EU, the UN, the Association of Southeast Asian Nations, and leaders all around the world to take action.

 Our message is simple: Commercial wildlife markets, where all too often, rare species like pangolins, tigers and bears are kept in appalling conditions and sold, must end.